 - 1. - Glossary Relevant National Guidance 2.

 FOREWORD

-This is the eighth Annual Monitoring Report for the Bradford District.
-It sets out the progress made in putting in place an up to date Local Plan for the District together with our current performance in a number of areas.
+This is the ninth Annual Monitoring Report for the Bradford District.
+It sets out the progress made in putting in place a Local Plan for the District together with our current performance in a number of areas.